uablrek/if-inject/README.md

 We will do the same thing as in the previous paragraph but using the [ptp cni-plugin](https://www.cni.dev/plugins/current/main/ptp/).
 The `ptp` and `host-local` plugins must be in `/opt/cni/bin/` on the node.
+The `ptp` plugin *requires* an "ipam", so this time an IPv4 address is assigned.

 ```
 # Copy "./if-inject" and "test/ptp.json" to a node